Top 10 American University & College Logos

 Indiana University Logo

 Indiana University in Bloomington also abandoned the mascot symbol and relied on the brevity and simplicity of its logo.
-The picture shows the university’s name and a red trident, resulting from a combination of the letters “U” and “I.”
+The picture shows the university’s name and a red trident, formed from the letters “U” and “I.”

 The font is bold with serifs.
-Depending on the purpose, different fonts are used: more modern Benton Sans, elegant Georgia Pro, and informative Salvo Serif.
+Depending on the purpose, different fonts are used: the more modern Benton Sans, the elegant Georgia Pro, and the informative Salvo Serif.
 The crimson PMS 201 with light and dark shades represents the color palette: PMS 199 and PMS 188.
-It is also complemented by minor gold, mint, blue, and gray shades that do not contradict the main colors.
+It is also complemented by msubtleshades of gold, mint, blue, and gray that do not clash with the main colors.

 Penn State University